-Identifying Research Challenges in PQC Migration and Cryptographic Agility
+Identifying Research Challenges in Post Quantum Cryptography Migration and Cryptographic Agility

 The implications of sufficiently large quantum computers for widely used public-key cryptography is well documented, and increasingly discussed by the security community.
 An April 2016 report by the National Institute of Standards and Technology (NIST), notably, calls out the need for new standards to replace cryptosystems based on integer factorization and discrete logarithm problems, which have been shown to be vulnerable to Shor’s algorithm.
 Specifically, widely used RSA, ECDSA, ECDH, and DSA cryptosystems will need to be replaced by post-quantum cryptography (PQC, also known as quantum-resistant cryptography) alternatives.
 To realize this, NIST has actively led a PQC standardization effort since December of 2016, leveraging a large and international research community.
 The effort is expected to take five or more years to vet proposals, and to select alternatives that are believed to be secure against both quantum and classical computers.